ZIO

 • {title/name of option 1}

 The template recommends listing the chosen option first (as a project-wide convention).
 One needs to make sure to list options that can solve the given problem in the given context (as documented in Section “Context and Problem Statement”).
-They should do so on the same level of abstraction; a mistake we have seen in practice is that a technology is compared with a product, or an architectural style with a protocol specification and its implementations.
+They should do so on the same level of abstraction.
+A mistake we have seen in practice is that a technology is compared with a product, or an architectural style with a protocol specification and its implementations.
 Pseudo-alternatives sometimes can be found too, but do not help.

 Consequences.
 This section discusses how problem and solution space look like after the decision is made (and enforced).
+The section should refer to the context information and the identified decision drivers; multiple stakeholder perspectives usually are taken as different types of stakeholders have different, sometimes conflicting concerns.

 Positive and negative consequences are listed as “Good, because …” and “Bad, because …”, respectively.
 An example for a positive consequence is an improvement of a desired quality.
 A negative consequence might be extra effort or risk during implementation.

-The template advises to provide an example or a description of the option.
-Then, “Good” and “Bad” options properties are asked for.
+Pros and Cons of the Options.
+Here, the alternatives that address the problem can be explained and analyzed more thoroughly.
+The template advises providing an example or a description of the option.
+Then, “Good” and “Bad” options properties are asked for (Good (w.r.t.), because {argument}, Bad (w.r.t.), because {argument}).
 For noteworthy “Neutral” arguments, the template suggests the form Neutral (w.r.t.), because {argument}.

-Reduced Template (“MADR light”)
+Minimal Template (“MADR light”)

 Markdown Architectural->Any Decision Record Template

-This core is quite close to Michael Nygard’s ADR proposal from 2011.2
+This core is quite close to Michael Nygard’s ADR proposal from 2011.2 It also corresponds well with the parts of Y-Statement sentences.

 Let’s decide for one of three options for logical system decomposition (yes, there are more):